-- Actors without disabilities play more than 95% of all characters with disabilities.
+- Furthermore, actors without disabilities play the majority of all characters with disabilities.

-Opening the inclusion umbrella is the right thing to do as well as economically smart given that the disability market is valued at more than $1 trillion.
+Opening the inclusion umbrella is the right thing to do as well as economically smart: The disability market is valued at more than $1 trillion.

 Learn more: www.respectability.org/hollywood-inclusion.